-With all the listed KPIs for field service constantly monitored, the service delivery processed may be optimized at various levels.
-Identifying the metrics that have the greatest negative impact on service performance is the first step towards implementing organizational and technical changes.
+With all the listed field service KPIs constantly monitored, the service delivery process may be optimized at various levels.
+Identifying the metrics that have the greatest negative impact on field service performance is the first step towards implementing organizational and technical changes.
 Each improvement should be compared with the previous results, to ensure that the company is going in the right direction.

 In Comarch, for example, we have defined system features enabling specific KPIs to be optimized.
 It is also feasible to do the same for organizational procedures.
 With similar information, company managers are aware of the micro-metrics that impact the macro-metrics, and may identify even small areas for improvement.
 For these reasons, metrics should be used in organizations.